Native Species-Rich Hedgerow with Trees BNG Units

 • Time to target condition: 15 years for Moderate, 30+ years for Good

-Native Species-Rich Hedgerow with Trees
+Species Typical of Native Species-Rich Hedgerows with Trees

 🌳 Trees